riteshsutariya/riteshsutariya/README.md

 - 👀 I’m interested in learning new technologies and building something from that.
 - 🌱 I’m currently learning web technologies,designing,etc.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me: riteshsutariya91@gmail.com

 <!---
 riteshsutariya/riteshsutariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.